About me, Petteri Orpo

 About my work life:

 In August ‘94, I was elected as the head secretary of the student association.
 From that day onwards, I have been employed consistently without even one day off.
 I was elected as the head secretary of SYL in 1997.
-That was a true ”higher education institution” for influence.
+That was a true ”university” for influence.
 I was able to meet the President of Finland, ministers and officials.
 We fought for the increase of student allowance and for the increase of income limits, and we also had a good time.

-Thereafter, I worked in various different duties in the regional organisation of the party in Southwest Finland.
+Thereafter, I worked in various duties in the regional organisation of the party in Southwest Finland.
 I assume things went well, because Ville Itälä who had worked as the Minister of the Interior since the beginning of 2002 and who had recently been elected as the chairman of the National Coalition Party, invited me to Helsinki as his special assistant.

 In Parliament, I was elected as the deputy chairman of the parliamentary group during my first term of office.
-That was a matter of honour to me.

 In 2011, the colourful parliamentary elections led to me being elected to Parliament again.
 My second term of office was at least as busy as the first one.
 Before being elected as minister, I managed to work as e.g. the chairman of the National Coalition Party’s parliamentary group and as a member of the Committee on Foreign Affairs.

 It is the dream of every politician to become a member of Government, so being elected as the Minister of Agriculture and Forestry in the spring of 2014 was of course a fantastic moment.
 I am very interested in the industry, which is unbelievably diverse.
 There is still a lot of unutilised potential in pure Finnish food.
 Forests also offer an endless number of new opportunities due to new technology.